-Developing the process
+Developing the Anaerobic Digestion Process

-Rutherford Renewables provided independent capability in the initiation, planning and delivery of Biodigestion Projects for the recycling of organics to biofertiliser and renewable energy.
+Rutherford Renewables was an early UK biogas company.
+It no longer exists but while it did it provided independent capability in the initiation, planning, and delivery of what at the time were called “Biodigestion Projects” for the recycling of organics to biofertiliser and renewable energy.

-Background and 2017 Update:
+Background and New Website (2023) Update:

-One of the least utilised forms of energy supply is via CHP (Combined Heat and Power) this is one of the most sustainable types of green power which can be used because it is the low grade heat , and the product of power generation.
+One of the least utilised forms of energy supply is via CHP (Combined Heat and Power) this is one of the most sustainable types of green power which can be used because it is the low-grade heat , and the product of power generation.

 Biodigesters can be used to reduce pollution as the example project shown in our “Projects” section in Scotland demonstrated.